SentorG/PokeMMO-Gyms/README.md

 ||**TPH & go to Kanto**||

 • **Kanto:**<br>
 Cycle + Surf from the port to the Gym.
 A wild encounter is **extremely** unlucky.
-Swap a Lv100 to the front to successfully run or use a Repel.
+Swap a Lv100 to the front to successfully run.

 | **Leader** | **Moves** | **Details** |
 |-|-|-|